WL-Richards/FRC-Driver-Station-Research/docs/ProtocolFindings.md

     ```
 <br>

 - When looking closer at packets of length 6 being sent to the robot you can see that the first 2 bytes of data are an always increasing packet ID.
-While in this sample set the other 4 bytes appear static (Full File: `UDP_DS_To_Robot_6Bytes.txt`).
+While in this sample set the other 4 bytes appear static possibly representing the current robot states (Full File: `UDP_DS_To_Robot_6Bytes.txt`).
   - ```
       | 0b f0 | 01 00 10 04   +..*.V..........
       | 0b f1 | 01 00 10 04   +..*.V..........